Logo for Vitruvian Fitness of Wheat Ridge

 In simple terms, when you work out, you're burning up the energy stored in your body and breaking down muscle tissues.
 The post-exercise drink is crucial because it helps replenish the energy you used and provides the necessary protein and nutrients to repair muscle damage and build new tissue.

 Once you've wrapped up your workout, your body shifts into recovery mode, where it undergoes awesome, life-enhancing adaptations.
-That's why the timing of your post-exercise drink is essential, and we'll delve into that in more detail below.
+That's why the timing of your post-exercise drink is essential, and we'll dive into that in more detail below.

 In addition to maintaining a balanced intake of protein, carbs, and fat throughout your regular day, your body craves even more of these nutrients after a workout to replace what it expended.